-A simple and delicious Spinach Lasagna using a homemade Béchamel sauce and tomato sauce.
-This vegetarian Spinach Lasagna will be a hit even with the meatlovers!
+A simple and delicious Spinach Lasagna using a homemade béchamel sauce and marinara sauce.
+This vegetarian lasagna will be a hit even with the meatlovers!
 Spinach Lasagna I love a good lasagna and it’s a satisfying dish to make when you have time to potter about in the kitchen.
-With spring having finally arrived in Zurich and warmer weather slowly creeping into the forecast, I wanted to make a baked pasta dish,
+With spring having finally arrived in Zurich and warmer weather slowly creeping into the forecast, I wanted to make a baked pasta dish, but

 How to cook artichokes – instructions for boiling, Instant Pot, pressure cooker, grilling and frying.
 Don’t be intimidated by artichokes any longer!
 Plus recipes for a delicious aioli and vinaigrette to go alongside.
 I adore artichokes.
 As a child, my mother would boil a whole artichoke for my dinner on those nights when she was preoccupied with other things or, more likely, fed up with cooking and needed to give me a no-fuss

 An easy and delicious Roast Pumpkin Soup with sweet potato, and lightly scented with cinnamon.
 Roasting the vegetables first gives the soup more depth and flavour.
 I recommend making a double batch!
 The following recipe for Roast Pumpkin Soup with sweet potato is inspired by one from Nigella Christmas, a book which is always a great source of comfort and inspiration to me at this time of the year.
 Nigella Christmas is a colourful